ourzora/offchain/docs/usage/customize.md

 pipeline = MetadataPipeline(contract_caller=contract_caller)
 ```

-## Using custom parsers
+## Using Custom Parsers

 By default, the pipeline runs with all collection, schema, and catch-all parsers.
-You can pass in a list of specific parser instances to run.
+It is possible to pass in a list of specific parser instances to run.
 For instance, the following configuration runs the pipeline using only the ENS collection parser.

 ```python
 from offchain.metadata.pipelines.metadata_pipeline import MetadataPipeline